TheHolderCollective/theholdercollective.github.io/_posts/2025-05-16-Minesweeper-A Refactoring Exercise.md

 The constructor for the **Board** class takes a parameter which is used to determine the size of the gameboard and number of bombs which will be placed.
 The three game levels of beginner, normal, and difficult correspond to board sizes of 5x5, 8x8, and 10x10 respectively.

 The `ExportGameBoard` method returns a string array containing a version of the gameboard based on the game's current status.
 If the game is still in progress, the cells which haven't been selected by the player remain hidden.
-If the game has been won or loss, all cells and their contents are returned as is with nothing hidden.
+If the game has been won or lost, all cells and their contents are returned as is with nothing hidden.
 This string array is used in the method `ShowGameBoard` in the **Display** class to display a colorized version of the gameboard.

 The `UpdateBoard` method updates the cell in the choice board specified by the parameter to the value _true_ provided that it isn't a bomb.
 This is a key method which is used to advance the game after each cell selection.